stephenbrutch/Thesis-codes-and-documentation/README.md

 2 - For explanataion go to thesis document and it should be Chapter 4

-3 - For the data I used so that u can import it into the code and run the code, [click here]() ---still working on how to upload the data since large file size---
+3 - For the data I used so that u can import it into the code and run the code ---still working on how to upload the data since large file size---

 Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 4 should serve enough of a pseudo readme

+## 4 - PINN Model 3

+1 - For the commented/clean Code -----------

+2 - For explanataion go to thesis document and it should be Chapter 5

+3 - For the data I used so that u can import it into the code and run the code ---still working on how to upload the data since large file size---

+Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 5 should serve enough of a pseudo readme